 As businesses are moving to cloud, open source, and APIs, there is a dire necessity to fill the gap in their talent pool with resources who are able to successfully perform or steer such migrations.
 With digital transformation, leaders not only need to manage the technical migrations, but also the migrations of the mindsets.

 When Agile manifesto dictated, ‘Individuals and interactions over processes and tools’, it was essentially stating – manage the individuals first, they will then themselves take care of the processes and tool.
 While Agile stated, DevOps implemented.
 By breaking silos and bringing Dev and Ops together, it ingeniously accelerated the feedback loops, optimized risk management, and improved quality.
 Digital transformation services are shifting the weight of iterative, labor-intensive tasks from manual to automated tools, while making the human resources responsible for bringing innovation and creativity through continuous experimentation.

 Digital transformation, Agile, and DevOps are together building a future where innovation is at the heart of all the processes.
 But this picture needs continuous testing to become truly complete and deliver on all the expectations.

-Cigniti Technologies is hosting a Webinar with Forrester on “Accelerate Digital Transformation with Agile and DevOps Continuous Testing”.
-Register for the webinar and join the discussion with our guest Diego Lo Giudice, VP and principal analyst from Forrester and Kalyana Rao Konda, President – NA East, Cigniti Technologies.
+Cigniti Technologies hosted a Webinar with Forrester on “Accelerate Digital Transformation with Agile and DevOps Continuous Testing”.
+Access the webinar recording here.

 Cigniti is a Global Leader in Independent Quality Engineering & Software Testing Services with offices in US, UK, India, Australia, and Canada.